Eelis/GrappleMap/doc/FAQ.md

 None; the GrappleMap code and data is released into the public domain.

-## How well are the techniques modeled?
+## How well can the map model grappling technique?

-There are some neatly polished transitions in the database here and there, but most of it is still only very rough approximations that will need a *lot* of fleshing out and polishing.

-I'm not using motion capturing technology, so it's hard manual labour to make the movements look good in the transition editor (where you manipulate the bodies as rag dolls by dragging their joints).

-Also, almost all the movements are taken from instructional materials, which only show a few varieties per position.
-In actual fights, positions occur in infinite variety.
+The GrappleMap is based on manually edited transition animations, rather than on real motion capturing.
+In the transition editor, animations consist of keyframes, which are edited by dragging the stick figures' joints into their proper place.

+While this makes it easy to produce content fairly quickly, there are limitations:

-Also, I do not map the rapid small-scale hand fighting and battling for grips and controls.
+- Rapid small-scale hand fighting and battling for grips is not modeled.
-Usually the level of detail in the map is that a grip or control is either acquired without great strain, or not at all, and that's it.
+  Usually the level of detail in the map is that a grip is either acquired without great strain, or not at all, and that's it.

+- The timing of techniques is barely captured at al. This is in part because keyframes currently all have the same duration.
+  I may reconsider this design choice in the future.

+But even supposing we could model or motion capture individual transitions perfectly, the finite graph structure itself is still the biggest simplification.
+Ultimately, real grappling is a continuous space where even individual positions and transitions occur in infinite variety.

 ## What about gi techniques?